yashmimani3107/React/README.md

  dont use anchor to move to another page since reloads the whole page insted use links from react-router-dom library

-#two type of routing
+# two type of routing
--client side
+- client side
--server side
+- server side

+# Redux
+- Install @reduxjs/toolkit and react-redux
+- build our redux store
+- connect our store to our app
+- create slice
+- dispatch (Action)
+- Selector